WANT 10% OFF WINES FOR YOUR FIRST ONLINE ORDER.

 As you continue on, you will arrive in Ballarat where you’ll need at least a few hours to explore Victoria’s third largest city.
 Ballarat’s tale centres on its rich and prosperous history of the Gold Rush, which began in 1851.
 When news got out that this area was the world’s richest alluvial goldfield, its population exploded overnight with people seeking to make their fortune.
 Its wealth can be seen in the construction of public and private buildings, funded by the earnings of the diggers.
 There is so much history to experience here.
 The city holds much of its Gold Rush heritage in the form of opulent buildings, fountains and tourist attractions.

-Don’t miss Ballarat’s Town Hall (built in the 1870s), Her Majesty’s Theatre (1875) and Craig’s Hotel (built in stages between 1853 and 1891) – drop in here for lunch at the Gallery Bistro or try the well-loved high tea.
+Don’t miss Ballarat’s Town Hall (built in the 1870s), Her Majesty’s Theatre (1875) and Craig’s Hotel (built in stages between 1853 and 1891) – drop in here for lunch or try the well-loved high tea.

 Ballarat’s own Avenue of Honour represents the first of its kind, built between 1917 and 1919.
 A total of 3771 trees were planted – one for each soldier, sailor and nurse from the district who served in World War I. It remains the longest Avenue of Honour in the Southern Hemisphere at 22km.
 This Avenue was constructed with an egalitarian approach to the commemoration of service personnel, where service rank was not a consideration.